 Symbolic problems (indicated in the Annotated Instructor's Edition) ask students to solve a problem using only symbolic manipulation.
-Reviewers of the Eighth Edition (as well as the majority of respondents to a large survey) asked specifically for an increase in the number of symbolic problems found in the text because it better reflects the way instructors want their students to think when solving physics problems.
+Reviewers of the eighth edition (as well as the majority of respondents to a large survey) asked specifically for an increase in the number of symbolic problems found in the text because it better reflects the way instructors want their students to think when solving physics problems.
 An example of a Symbolic problem appears here:

-Guided Problems help students break problems into steps.
+GP Guided Problems help students break problems into steps.
 A physics problem typically asks for one physical quantity in a given context.
 Often, however, several concepts must be used and a number of calculations are required to obtain that final answer.
 Many students are not accustomed to this level of complexity and often don't know where to start.
 A Guided Problem breaks a standard problem into smaller steps, enabling students to grasp all the concepts and strategies required to arrive at a correct solution.
 Unlike standard physics problems, guidance is often built into the problem statement.
-Guided Problems are reminiscent of how a stu dent might interact with a professor in an office visit.
+Guided Problems are reminiscent of how a student might interact with a professor in an office visit.
 These problems (there is one in every chapter of the text) help train students to break down complex problems into a series of simpler problems, an essential problem-solving skill.
 An example of a Guided Problem appears here:

-The problem is identified with a second icon.
+The problem is identified with a GP icon.

-38. A uniform beam resting on two pivots has a length 6.00 m and mass 90.0 kg.
-The pivot under the left end exerts a normal force on the beam, and the sec ond pivot located a distance 4.00 m from the left end exerts a normal force .
-A woman of mass 55.0 kg steps onto the left end of the beam and begins walking to the right as in Figure P12.38.
-The goal is to find the woman's position when the beam begins to tip. (a) What is the appropriate analysis model for the beam for the beam, labeling the gravitational and normal forces acting on the beam and placing the woman a distance to the right of the first pivot, which is the origin. (c) Where is the woman when the normal force is the greatest? (d) What is when the beam is about to tip? (e) Use Equation 12.1 to find the value of when the beam is about to tip. (f) Using the result of part (d) and Equation 12.2, with torques computed around the second pivot, find the woman's position when the beam is about to tip. (g) Check the answer to part (e) by computing torques around the first pivot point.
+38. A uniform beam resting on two pivots has a length L =GP 6.00 m and mass M = 90.0 kg.
+The pivot under the left end exerts a normal force $n_1$ on the beam, and the second pivot located a distance $\ell = 4.00$ m from the left end exerts a normal force $n_2$ .
+A woman of mass m =55.0 kg steps onto the left end of the beam and begins walking to the right as in Figure P12.38.
+The goal is to find the woman's position when the beam begins to tip. (a) What is the appropriate analysis model for the beam before it begins to tip? (b) Sketch a force diagram for the beam, labeling the gravitational and normal forces acting on the beam and placing the woman a distance x to the right of the first pivot, which is the origin. (c) Where is the woman when the normal force $n_1$ is the greatest? (d) What is $n_1$ when the beam is about to tip? (e) Use Equation 12.1 to find the value of $n_2$ when the beam is about to tip. (f) Using the result of part (d) and Equation 12.2, with torques computed around the second pivot, find the woman's position x when the beam is about to tip. (g) Check the answer to part (e) by computing torques around the first pivot point.